giantswarm/releases/kvm/v12.3.3/README.md

-# :zap: Tenant Cluster Release v12.3.3 for KVM :zap:
+# :zap: Workload Cluster Release v12.3.3 for KVM :zap:

 **Nodes will be rolled when upgrading to this version.**